alexfur/NAIM/README.md

-The AIM project homepage can be found at http://www.cs.utexas.edu/~aim/ The Encog project homepage can be found at http://www.heatonresearch.com/encog/ The paper written along with this project can be found at
+The AIM project homepage can be found at http://www.cs.utexas.edu/~aim/
+\nThe Encog project homepage can be found at http://www.heatonresearch.com/encog/ The paper written along with this project can be found at

 ![alt text]()